[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 Cure times and temperature

-With the tools above, the only other thing is to figure out cure temperatures and times.
+With the tools above, the only other thing is to figure out cure temperature and times.
 This will vary by manufacturer.
 Opaque whites and bright colored inks start curing between 320 – 370°F and takes several seconds to completely cure.

-Once you master the optimal balance between cure times and temperatures, there’s a bunch of other things you can check to avoid screen print cracking and fading.
+So, once you’ve find the optimal balance between cure times and temperatures, there’s a bunch of other things you can check to avoid screen print cracking and fading.

 Add more layers